vkebkal/baby-tools-shop/README.md

 # Expose Django’s default port (8000)
 EXPOSE 8000
 ```
 - Exposes port `8000`, which is Django’s default port for development.
-This allows access to the app from outside the container.

 ```dockerfile
 # Run the Django app in the Docker container